From a single idea, to a global organisation, ORCHA is on a mission to unlock the power of digital health

 With seed funding established, ORCHA was able to really get off the ground and fulfil the initial promise that had been spotted by Liz’s developer client.

 That was just over five years ago.

 Since then, ORCHA’s much vaunted review process has been built and put through its paces.
-ORCHA’s Digital Health Library was launched in 2016 with an initial range of 100 apps.
+ORCHA’s Health App Library was launched in 2016 with an initial range of 100 apps.
 Today, the Library contains thousands of apps, with over 6,000 Reviews having been carried out by ORCHA.